sudouser777/embedded-redis-server/README.md

 embedded.redis.auto-start=true
 ```

+Notes:
+- When running inside Spring Boot, default host is `localhost` unless overridden.
+- If you want to delay startup or manage the server manually, set `embedded.redis.auto-start=false` and inject the `RedisServer` bean to call `start()` yourself.

-#### Step 3: Use in Your Application
+#### Step 3: Boot your app

-The embedded Redis server will automatically start when your Spring Boot application starts (if embedded.redis.auto-start=true).
-Under the hood, a RedisServer bean is created and a RedisServerLifecycleAdapter manages its lifecycle.
+With properties set, the embedded Redis server will start automatically alongside your Spring Boot app.

 ```kotlin
 @SpringBootApplication